avishaylayani/jenkins_ansible/README.md

-# Ansible Playbooks via Jenkins
+# Configuring SSH without a password